 Make sure you have a controlled portion of this high-calorie food item.
 It is best to consume not more than half an avocado.
 You can have it like it is, or even make a guacamole dip as per your tastes.

-Importance of Night-time snacks and meals for a diabetic patient
+Importance of Bedtime snacks for a Diabetic patient

 If you have diabetes, then you probably understand the importance that is given to meals.
 Any diabetic patient must take his/her meals on time and not miss or skip any meal of the day.